sgrvinod/Anomaly-Detection-to-Identify-if-an-/README.md

 Performed Anomaly Detection using a Deep Learning Auto-Encoder (using h2o).

 Trained the Auto-Encoder (2 hidden layer x 400 neurons, Tanh activated) on a bunch of faces, and tested it out on an equal mix of faces and non-faces.
+During prediction, a non-face is an image that will have a high error of reconstruction (since the auto-encoder is trained to reconstruct faces.)

 #####Confusion matrix:

 ![Confusion Matrix](https://github.com/sgrvinod/Anomaly-Detection-using-a-Deep-Learning-Auto-Encoder/blob/master/cm.png?raw=true)

+An accuracy of a little over 80%.

 **Modeled in R**